Is there room for three new townhomes if you subtract a triple garage? SCROLL DOWN for new meeting video plus Chuck’s Garage project updates.

 Division Street is a narrow dead-end passage off Conrad Street in East Falls — basically an alley for half the street whose backyards butt up to it.
 Opposite, a stretch of rowhomes faces front and rises on an incline along an old wall of Wissahickon schist.
 Street parking squeezes in where it can.

 Not so fast, though.
 When divided three ways, the lot provides 630 sq ft per townhome — that’s 510 sq ft less than the City’s 1140 sq ft requirement for single family homes here.
-The developer will need a variance from Philadelphia’s Zoning Board, and the first step is presenting their plans to the community for approval & feedback.
+The Nubo Group (TNG) will need a variance from Philadelphia’s Zoning Board, and the first step is presenting their plans to the community for approval & feedback.
 (Note: TNG is scheduled to appear before the ZBA on February 10 @3:30.)

 Can’t make the meeting?
 Email us your questions/concerns or add them below in the comments.

 More Meeting Recap on two big Ridge Avenue projects here.